Phoenix Wright: Ace Attorney

 An unused sprite of Phoenix "in love" can be found in the game's graphic files.
 This was most likely meant to be used when Phoenix sees April May on the stand for the first time.
 However, because Phoenix first meets her during the investigation, using this would not have made sense.
 It was featured in the gallery in Gyakuten Saiban Jiten, an encyclopedia cartridge bundled with the Japanese release of the fourth game.

-An unused sprite of Edgeworth taking damage, analogous to his equivalent in-court animation.
+Unused sprites of Edgeworth taking damage, analogous to his equivalent in-court animation.
 It seems that it was simply never put to use, for reasons unknown; it would have fit various situations in the game.
+This animation is featured in Gyakuten Saiban Jiten, where it is listed as Damage (Unused).

 Save Data Version Info